hashicorp/terraform/website/docs/modules/usage.html.markdown

 ```

 Each resource should then have its own `provider` attribute set to either
-`"aws.src"` or `"aws.dst"` to choose which of the provider instances to use.
+`"aws.src"` or `"aws.dst"` to choose which of the two provider instances to use.

 It is recommended to use the default inheritance behavior in most cases where
 only a single default instance of each provider is used, and switch to
-passing providers explicitly as soon as multiple instances are needed.
+passing providers explicitly only if multiple instances are needed.

-In all cases it is recommended to keep explicit provider declarations only in
+In all cases it is recommended to keep explicit provider configurations only in
 the root module and pass them (either implicitly or explicitly) down to
 descendent modules.
 This avoids the provider configurations being "lost"
 when descendent providers are removed from the configuration.
 It also allows
 the user of a configuration to determine which providers require credentials
 by inspecting only the root module.

+Provider configurations are used for all operations on resources, including
+destroying remote objects and refreshing state.
+Terraform retains, as part of
+its state, a reference to the provider configuration that was most recently
+used to apply changes to each resource.
+When a resource is removed from the
+configuration, this record in state is used to locate the appropriate
+configuration because the resource's `provider` argument is no longer present
+in the configuration.

+As a consequence, it is required that all resources created for a particular
+provider configuration must be destroyed before that provider configuration is
+removed, unless the related resources are re-configured to use a different
+provider configuration first.

 ## Multiple Instances of a Module